 Regular market monitoring revealed that key food items were generally available in the markets, and the cash distribution allowed people in most areas to buy more, and more diverse, food.
 No inflationary effect was found as prices followed their normal seasonal pattern, declining considerably due to the good harvest season.
 There was, however, an appreciation of the Somali Shilling by 20% over the same period that counteracted some of the decline in price.
 This fluctuation in the currency rate was due to the massive influx of dollars into the market through relief operations, remittances from overseas, foreign investment and income from overseas livestock sales.
 Given that the cash and voucher transfers made up less than 3% of the total dollar inflows into Somalia, they therefore did not cause the inflation.

 There were significant changes in household food consumption patterns over the course of the project.
 Not all of these changes are attributable to the intervention; the good harvest and the fall in prices also contributed substantially to the improvement in household food security.
-Before the projects began, households reported eating slightly more than one meal per day, largely consisting of cereals and oil (an average Household Dietary Diversity Score (HDDS) of 1.7).
+Before the projects began, households reported eating slightly more than one meal per day, largely consisting of cereals and oil (an average Household Dietary Diversity Score (HDDS) of 1.7).+The World Bank estimates that the Somali diaspora transfers approximately $2 billion annually into Somalia through the hawala system (Somalia: From Resilience Towards Recovery and Development: A Country Economic Memorandum for Somalia, World Bank Report No. 34356-SO, 2005).
+By comparison, it has been estimated that only $1 billion in international aid is provided to Somalia annually (Associated Press, 6 May 2011).
 By the end of the first three months of distributions, adults in the household were consuming two meals a day, and children three.
 In addition, dietary diversity had increased to at least four food groups, with cash-receiving households consuming a more varied diet (HDDS = 6) than households in receipt of commodity vouchers (HDDS = 4).
 There was also a rapid decrease in households facing severe food insecurity.
 At baseline more than 75% of households reported going to bed hungry, going a full 24 hours without food or having no food in the house.
 After six months of distributions, no household in the rural areas reported these conditions, while less than 10% of urban households were still facing these problems.
 In addition, household debts decreased substantially, opening up critical credit lines.
 The ways in which the cash transfer was spent became more diverse over the course of the project, with the proportion spent on food and debt repayment decreasing over time.
 Food expenditure was gradually replaced with spending on non-food items, including agricultural inputs, livestock, water, education, medicine, business investment and savings.
 Some of these patterns reflect normal seasonal changes, but they also suggest some level of recovery.

 A number of secondary impacts were noted relating to household and community harmony.
 Community leaders interviewed by the IFMs reported that the cash intervention improved the status and dignity of the beneficiary families, allowing them to meet their priority needs.
 This feeling was reiterated by some of the case study households, who felt that their status in the community had been improved now that they had a little money or food to help others, rather than needing community support themselves.
 Jealousy between households was reported to be common, though this ill-feeling does not appear to have resulted in conflict and non-beneficiaries reported sharing meals with beneficiary households.
 This was confirmed by the household interviews, with 62% of cash beneficiaries and 67% of voucher beneficiaries reporting that they shared food with guests.